GoogleCloudPlatform/community/tutorials/python-mvms-quickstart.md

 ### Exploring your configuration

-Google App Engine uses YAML files to specify a deployment's configuration.
+App Engine uses YAML files to specify a deployment's configuration.
 `app.yaml` files contain information about your application, like the runtime environment, URL handlers, and more.